AWajid-S/AWS-Learning-Labs/assignment-2-alb/notes/learning-notes.md

 ## Cost Awareness

-This assignment highlighted how infrastructure costs can appear quickly.
+This project highlighted how infrastructure costs can appear quickly.

 Key cost considerations:
 - Application Load Balancers are billed hourly